The cost of both cremation and burial funerals in the UK…

 For more information visit: Human Tissue Authority.

-Unless the person who’s has died has a prepaid funeral plan in place, then some aspects of the funeral may need to be paid upfront by the person arranging the funeral.
+Unless the person who’s has died has a prepaid funeral plan (or life insurance that’s written into trust) in place, then some aspects of the funeral may need to be paid upfront by the person arranging the funeral.

 Most of the time a funeral director or funeral services provider will allow you to spread the cost of their services by instalments.